 Father was a great scholar, and he had tried his hand at stories and novels, dramas and poems, in short every branch of literature, but never could finish anything.
 I have not his work now – somehow it got lost; but I remember poring over that incompleteness.
 Over again in my childhood, and many a night I kept awake regretting their incompleteness, and thinking what might have been their conclusion if finished.
 Probably this led to my writing short stories when I was barely seventeen.

 Young Sarat was very sensitive and fragile.
 He left home following a disagreement with his father.
 Forced to earn his livelihood, Sarat started working early in his life.
-In 1900 Sarat found work in Banali Estate in Bihar and later in Santhal district settlement as an assistant to the Settlement Officer.
-He disliked both the jobs and gave them up.
+In 1900 Sarat found work in Banaili Estate in Bihar; and , later in Santhal district settlement as an assistant to the Settlement Officer.
+He disliked both the jobs; and, gave them up.
 Alone, unhappy and indifferent, Sarat lost sense of direction.
-Dejected and aimless he wandered around graveyards at dead of night.
-Later, for a while, he joined a group of Naga Sadhus and drifted to Mujaffarpur (1902).
-On his father’s death he returned to Bhagalpur and on completion of his father’s last rites he left for Calcutta in search of a job.
-He worked at a few temporary jobs and later secured a job as a translator for a Hindi paper book on a monthly salary of Rs.30.
-He then worked as a translator at the Calcutta High Court.
+Dejected and aimless he wandered aimlessly around graveyards at dead of night.
+Later, for a while, he joined a group of Naga Sadhus and drifted to Muzaffarpur (1902).
+He returned home on learning of his father’s demise.
+His father, Matilal died in 1902, by which time Sarat was about twenty-six years of age.

-After he lost both his parents, Sarat Chandra left Bengal, in 1903, to live with his uncle in Rangoon and to find a job there.
+After he lost both his parents, Sarat Chandra left Bengal, in 1903, to live with his uncle Aghornath Chattopadyaya in Rangoon; and, to find a job there.
 He often referred to Burma as the karma-sthan of the middle class Bengalis (Bengal being the janma-sthan).

 Referring to writings of his early years, he later said: